April 16 is National Eggs Benedict Day.

 When the Brady siblings abandon their guests to go snipe at each other, Warren and Kathy leave together.
 Maybe they bond over their rivalries with Bradys.
 Or maybe they discuss the romantic sparks between Greg and Marcia that no one ever acknowledges.
 We don’t know, because their exodus happens offscreen.

 There’s also a B-plot with the Bradys building a carnival dunking booth, which stuck in my memory, probably because it’s the type of Brady activity that my family would never have engaged in, like sack racing.
 It’s really a very good episode, especially if you like to hate on Greg and Marcia.
-Watch it below.
-Or if you’re short on time, here’s a delightfully snarky recap I found.
+If you have CBS All Access, you can watch it here.
+If not, here’s a delightfully snarky recap I found.

 The other Benedict Arnold episode is Season 4 Episode 12, “Everyone Can’t Be George Washington.”
 In this one, Peter is shunned by classmates when he is cast as Benedict Arnold in a school play.
 It doesn’t make any sense—surely these kids are old enough to understand the concept of an actor playing a role.